The ABCs of a Business Continuity Plan: How To Stay in Business After an Extended Outage

 You’ve probably heard this sermon a million times, but we will keep harping on it until small business owners start taking the issue of business continuity and disaster recovery planning more seriously.
 Especially in this new era of daily reports of ransomware attacks.

 Those in the trenches know the familiar drill: you get a call about a failed hard drive, a system that is down, a lost laptop, a folder encrypted by a former employee, or the worst, an inaccessible office.
 Of course the first statement you make is “no problem, we’ll just restore from backup“.
 That is until you see the guilty look on the client’s face and the reality hits you: there is no backup or if there is one, it is either not up to date or has never been verified.

-Although the business world has enough reminders about what could happen to companies without adequate business continuity and disaster recovery plans – hurricanes Katrina and Rita, the Indian Ocean Tsunami, The Earthquake in Japan, the recent deadly floods, and the numerous fires and vandalism that plague businesses every year, the hash reality is that SMEs (Small and Medium Enterprises), do not have business continuity and disaster recovery as priorities.
+Although the business world has enough reminders about what could happen to companies without adequate business continuity and disaster recovery plans – hurricanes Katrina, Rita and Dorian, the Indian Ocean Tsunami, The Earthquakes in Japan and California, the recent deadly floods, and the numerous fires and vandalism that plague businesses every year, the hash reality is that SMEs (Small and Medium Enterprises), do not have business continuity and disaster recovery as priorities.
 As Anne Marie Staley of the New York Exchange aptly put it:

 Until recently, most organizations treated business continuity like health insurance.
 [They focused on] getting the cheapest coverage, hoping nothing ever happens, reluctantly paying the premium each month and praying that when the inevitable happens, they have enough coverage.